domsldick/ImplementingProperties/README.md

 <p><h3> <strong> 2.7) The Separate Properties </strong> </h3><p>

-<p> The next form of a dynamic property is the so called Defined Dynamic Property.
+<p> The next form of a dynamic property is the so called Separate Property.
 The client creates a separate object for each property.
 Facts about that property can then be made properties of that object.
 It is a further enlargement of the Typed Dynamic Property.
 The code below shows the implementing of the class ContactProperty and class Player.<p>

 ```java
 class ContactProperty {